-Consider a no credit mortgage from FHA, if you haven't been able to establish enough credit for Trans Union, EquiFax or Experian.
-FHA mortgage guidelines continue to focus on the borrower's willingness and ability to repay a loan and a credit score is only one level of measuring this.
+Consider a no credit mortgage from FHA, if you haven’t been able to establish enough credit for Trans Union, Equifax or Experian.
+FHA mortgage guidelines continue to focus on the borrower’s willingness and ability to repay a loan and a credit score is only one level of measuring this.
 FHA allows alternative credit with the use of rental history and utility bills.
-Consumers like FHA mortgages for bad credit home buying, renovating and refinancing homes.
+Consumers like FHA loans for bad credit home buying, renovating and refinancing homes.
 BD Nationwide provides cost-effective FHA mortgages across to qualified borrower in the U.S. FHA remains the most popular government financing options this year.

 The Federal Housing Administration will still consider no credit mortgage loans, but they must be approved by an approved FHA underwriter.
 In most cases applicants seeking no credit loans will need to document some payment history with a landlord.
 In some cases, the underwriter may request cancelled checks and bank statements in an effort to show a steady pattern of paying rent.
-If you want to be considered for a no credit score mortgage, please complete the loan quote form above and you'll be able to learn more about your eligibility.
+If you want to be considered for a no credit score mortgage, please complete the loan quote form above and you’ll be able to learn more about your eligibility.
 Find out if you are eligible for a FHA low-down-payment loan with below average credit score.
-Check Rates on FHA First Time Buyer Loans.
+Check Mortgage Rates on FHA First Time Buyer Loans.

 FHA Credit Requirements for Home Buying in the US.